-Bruce has lived in Tubac, Santa Cruz County, Arizona for the past 30 years.
+Bruce has lived in Tubac, Santa Cruz County, Arizona for the past 33 years.
 He has been a small business owner and a strong advocate for sustainable economic development in our community.
 He has developed relationships throughout the County, along with State and Federal governments on both sides of the border.
-He is running for re-election to the Santa Cruz County Board of Supervisors to continue implementing his vision of growth, jobs, investment and improved quality of life for the residents of the County.
+He is running for re-election to the Santa Cruz County Board of Supervisors to continue implementing his vision of growth, jobs, investment, and improved quality of life for the residents of the County.
 His priority is to attract suitable industry that makes long term commitments to our community and create sustainable jobs by fostering and promoting our community’s unique assets.

-Finally, in another successful example of leadership, and hands on involvement, Bruce worked with the Arizona Department of Environmental Quality, Arizona’s Congressional delegation and the International Boundary and Water Commission to help secure close to $39 million to make the much needed repairs of the International Outfall Interceptor (IOI).
+A successful example of leadership, and hands on involvement, Bruce worked with the Arizona Department of Environmental Quality, Arizona’s Congressional delegation and the International Boundary and Water Commission to help secure close to $39 million to make the much needed repairs of the International Outfall Interceptor (IOI).
 The IOI traverses 9 miles of the county but has tremendous impacts on the quality of the water that flows on the Santa Cruz River and feeds the aquifer that we all depend on.

 He grew up in a family that stressed the importance of giving back to the community, a basic principle that he has fully embraced in his adult life.